ConsulNode/random-with-hash/README.md

-# random
+# Random
-Script for choosing a wallet from the list of delegators based on block hash
+Script for choosing a random wallet from the list of delegators based on the latest block hash.

+** Steps **
+* Get list of delegators
+* Combine different stakes from the same wallet adding up the total value
+* Sort stakes by total value and wallet address in descending order
+* Choose a random wallet based on the latest block hash